rhodge-hash/pixelog/README.md

 ### 1. Embedding Service Implementation

--   **Current Status**: The `backend/src/services/embedding-service.js` currently uses a placeholder that generates random vectors.
-The frontend uses `@xenova/transformers` for in-browser embeddings, but this needs to be integrated with the backend for consistent and robust semantic search.
--   **Action Required**: Integrate a real machine learning model for generating embeddings.
-Consider options like:
-    *   **Sentence Transformers**: For text embeddings.
-    *   **CLIP/OpenAI Embeddings**: For multimodal (text, image) embeddings.
-    *   **Local ONNX Runtime**: For running models locally in Node.js or WASM.
--   **Considerations**: Model size, inference speed, and accuracy are crucial.
-The choice of model will impact the `hnswlib-node` index dimension.
+-   **Current Progress**: The `EmbeddingService` has been refactored to include `initializeModel()` and `generateEmbedding(data)` methods.
+The `KnowledgeAsset` model now includes an `embedding` field.
+The `SearchService` has been updated to utilize the `EmbeddingService`.
+Contract, unit, and performance tests for the `EmbeddingService` are in place.
+The `generateEmbedding` method currently uses a placeholder that generates random vectors of the correct dimension (384).
+-   **Next Steps**: The actual machine learning model for generating embeddings needs to be integrated.
+This involves making a decision on the specific model and its deployment strategy (local, cloud API, etc.), as outlined in `research.md`.

 ### 2. Data Storage and Retrieval